kbrugh/meditation/README.md

 https://en.wikipedia.org/wiki/Epistemological_anarchism

 NOTE
 This is my first "Hello, World" type program made while first starting to learn the Python programming language.
+Thanks for reading about it.